 The key components of Pennsylvania’s seclusion and restraints reduction policy are:

 - Seclusion and restraints are treated as exceptional and extreme practices and as an intervention of last resort.

 - Staff must work with the person in treatment to end seclusion and restraints as quickly as possible.

 - Orders are limited to 30 minutes and require a physician to physically assess the person in treatment within 30 minutes.
-Physical restraint is limited to 10 minutes and any type of floor control, prone or supine, is prohibited.
-Physical restraint use can be extended an additional 10 minutes, but after that the individual must be transitioned to mechanical restraint.
+Physical restraint is limited to 3 minutes and any type of floor control, prone or supine, is prohibited.
+Physical restraint use can be extended an additional 3 minutes, but after that the individual must be transitioned to mechanical restraint.
+In 2018-2019, this has never occurred.
 Flexible PRN (as needed) orders for psychiatric medications are prohibited.
 Each use of medication for a psychiatric indication must be approved by a physician.
-Each hospital unit must create a “Do-Not-Restrain” list of people served on the unit who may not be restrained or secluded due to a pre-existing medical or psychiatric condition.
+Each hospital unit must create a “Do-Not-Restrain Patients identified with Special Precautions to Restraint” list of people served on the unit who may not be restrained or secluded due to a pre-existing medical or psychiatric condition.

-- People in treatment being restrained may not be left alone.
+- People being restrained may not be left alone.
 In-person observation is required.

 - Chemical restraints are prohibited.
 The treatment plan must include specific interventions to avoid seclusion and restraint.

 - Using compliance, trigger points, pressure points,

 - Hyper-extension of any part of the body,